 I start to journal about my thoughts, feelings, fears and desires.
 After a while, I started to receive guidance and answers from my soul self; the wiser part of me.

 Tip: If you want to learn the basics of soul journalling, download my free guide here.

 I learnt to tune into my intuition to see what decisions felt right for me, instead of only relying on my limited rational mind.

 I also learnt to check in with my feelings throughout the day, to see if I needed help, assistance, support or to change my attitude and vibration to a more positive state.

 As a result, I now have a one million percent deeper relationship with my true self.

-Tip: If you need help with self-love and worthiness, check out my Self Love online course.
+Tip: If you need help with self-love and worthiness, check out my Self Love program.

 10. I reprogrammed my mind.